jyblackshaw/CrumpleTrees/README.md

 # CrumpleTree Data Structure

-Implemented crumple trees, a specialized balanced binary search tree implementation in C++ with self balancing properties.
+Implemented the crumple tree data structure a specialized balanced binary search tree implementation in C++ with self balancing properties.
 This data structure maintains balance through level-based rules and specific rebalancing cases.
 Note I did not invent this structure, just implemented it (see crumple_tree.pdf).

 ## Features